The smoke which spoke

 His breath slowed.

-and feeling everything.
+and yet feeling everything intensely.

 In the haze of smoke,